kchapelier/cellular-automata-rule-parser/README.md

 - Parse the most common Life rule format (S/B) with an extension to define its neighbourhood type and range.
 - Parse the Generations rule format (S/B/C) with an extension to define its neighbourhood type and range.
+- Parse the Vote for Life rule format (xxx) with an extension to define its neighbourhood type and range.
 - Parse the Cyclic CA rule format (R/T/C/N), with support for the Greenberg-Hastings model.
+- Parse the Wolfram's Elementary CA rule format (Wxxx).

 ## Usage